Reduce, Reuse, Recycle—

 Partnering with water-filtration innovators, we’re piloting methods to clean our gray water, which will allow us to reuse more of our water.

-We’ve made plans to replace our existing landscaping— grass and tropical species—with drought-tolerant native species that are adapted to the San Diego climate.
+We’ve replaced grass and tropical species landscaping on our site with drought-tolerant native species that are adapted to the San Diego climate.

 We have committed to reducing the amount of waste we send to landfill to just one dumpster a month, and we are well on the way to reaching that goal!
 Waste-sorting stations throughout our plant help us divert waste that can be recycled or composted.